Wild beat Avalanche, earn home-ice in first round - TSN.ca

 Nazem Kadri scored and Pavel Francouz stopped 18 shots for Colorado, locked in as the Western Conference’s top seed.
 The Avalanche rested a handful of key players, including Darcy Kuemper, Nathan MacKinnon, the team’s second-leading scorer, Valeri Nichushkin, Devon Toews and Cale Makar, who leads all NHL defensemen with 28 goals.

+“In the standings it didn’t mean anything for us, so get a bunch of our guys in that had been sitting out here lately, give them an opportunity, get a big game in against tough opponent.
+Less wear and tear on some of the guys we left behind who’ve been playing a lot and playing really well,” coach Jared Bednar said.

 Limping into the playoffs, the Avalanche are 1-5-1 in their last seven games, yet Colorado finished with a franchise-best 119 points.
-It will play Dallas or Nashville in the opening round.
+It will play Dallas or Nashville on Tuesday to start the opening round.

 Minnesota scored on two of its first three shots.
 Greenway beat Francouz on the short side 58 seconds into the game before Jost was the beneficiary of Kaprizov’s puck-handling skills.